La Ferrassie 1

-La Ferrassie 1, often referred to as LF1, is a male Neanderthal skeleton estimated to be 58–50,000 years old.
+La Ferrassie 1 (LF1) is a male Neanderthal skeleton estimated to be 58–50,000 years old.
 It was discovered at the La Ferrassie site in France by Louis Capitan and Denis Peyrony in 1909.
 The skull is the most complete Neanderthal skull ever found.
-With a cranial capacity of 1641 cm3, it is the second largest hominid skull ever discovered, after Amud 1, another Neanderthal.
+With a cranial capacity of 1641 cm3, it is the second largest hominid skull ever discovered, after Amud 1.

-The skull displays many of the "classic" examples of Neanderthal anatomy, including a low, sloping forehead and large nasal openings.
+The skull displays many of the "classic" examples of Neanderthal anatomy, including a low, sloping forehead and large nasal openings.The teeth are well preserved and the incisors are heavily worn down, suggesting they were used to hold objects.
 His leg and foot bones make it clear that Neanderthals walked upright like modern humans.
-The teeth are well preserved and the incisors are heavily worn down, suggesting they were used to hold objects.

-La Ferrassie 1 is most known for being the most complete Neanderthal skull; however, additional bones were also discovered.
-This is especially important due to the lack of bones that show a large number of Neanderthal characteristics.
+However, additional bones were also discovered.
 Along with the skull; the scapulae, pelvis, hand, and foot remains were identified.
-The hand and foot remains that were found showed minor damage.
-The hands and fingers of La Ferrassie 1 have been linked to rare conditions.
-The teeth of La Ferrassie 1 have also been the subject matter to many human evolution theories.
+The hand and foot had minor damage.
+The hands and fingers have been linked to rare conditions and the teeth have also been the subject matter to many human evolution theories.
 Nonetheless, the La Ferrassie 1 remains have proved to be beneficial in studying evolution over time.
 La Ferrassie 1, at the time of his death, was approximated to be 45 years old.
 This age would coincide with other Neanderthals who were considered elderly at this age.
 Some researchers have also used new technology to suggest a possible dating correction of La Ferrassie 1.

 Background and discovery

 The remains of La Ferrassie 1 were discovered inside of a rock shelter that had collapsed.
-This would coincide with many other remains that have been found in many caves in Europe.
 The discovery took place in Savignac-de-Miremont, near Le Bugue, France.
 La Ferrassie 1 is one of the many hominid dispersals found in France.
 Many researchers have reported that the remains of La Ferrassie 1 show characteristics of the Eurasian human population before having contact with anatomically modern humans.
 These characteristics can be seen throughout the remains of La Ferrrasie 1.

 When La Ferrassie 1 was discovered, it was noted that the right side of the skeleton was semi-flexed when buried.
 This detail would prove to explain the damage that was done to the skeleton.
 The axial skeleton of La Ferrassie 1 was crushed almost entirely.
 Nonetheless, the remains have been able to help many researchers in their studies.
 Most notably, M. Boule used La Ferrassie 1 as a sample and comparison to the LaChapelle-aux-Saints 1 skeleton.